epfl-lasa/QBHand/README.md

 # QBHand
-Software for interfacing with the QBHand.  (only Windows for now)
+Software for interfacing with the QBHand.
+(Unix/Linux instructions) -- For Windows pull the -Windows branch.